On multi-interpolated multiple zeta values: Introduction

 \section{Introduction}

 The \myt{multiple zeta values}, henceforth MZVs, are defined by

-with admissible indices $(i_1,\dots,i_k)$ satisfying $i_1\ge 2$, $i_j\ge 1$ for $2\le j\le k$, see Hoffman~\cite{H92} and Zagier~\cite{Z}.
-Their \myt{truncated} counterparts, also called multiple harmonic sums, are given by
+with admissible indices $(i_1,\dots,i_k)\in\N^k$ satisfying $i_1\ge 2$, $i_j\ge 1$ for $2\le j\le k$, see Hoffman~\cite{H92} and Zagier~\cite{Z}.
 We refer to $i_1 +\dots + i_k$ as the weight of this MZV, and $k$ as its depth.
 For a comprehensive overview as well as a great many pointers to the literature we refer to the survey of Zudilin~\cite{Zu}.

-An important variant of the (truncated) MZVs are the so-called multiple zeta \myt{star values}, abbreviated by MZSVs, where equality is allowed:
+An important variant of the MZVs are the so-called multiple zeta \myt{star values}, abbreviated by MZSVs, where equality is allowed:

-For non-truncated series $\zt$ and $\zts$, Yamamoto~\cite{Y} introduced a generalization of both versions called \myt{interpolated multiple zeta values}.
+Yamamoto~\cite{Y} introduced a generalization $\ztt$ called \myt{interpolated multiple zeta values} of both $\zt$ and $\zts$.
 Noting that,